 Treves, A., C. Batavia 2021.
 Improved disclosures of non-financial competing interests would promote independent review.
 Academia Letters, 2021.
 Article 514: p.
 1-9.

-Louchouarn NX, Santiago-Ávila FJ, Parsons DR, Treves A. in press.
+Louchouarn NX, Santiago-Ávila FJ, Parsons DR, Treves A. 2021.
 Evaluating how lethal management affects poaching of Mexican wolves.
-Royal Society Open Science 8 (registered report):: 2003300.
+Royal Society Open Science 8 (registered report):: e2003300.

 And for a video to help explain the findings click here.